Rena-Tokhi/Rina-tokhi/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 ACAA (Afghanistan Civil Aviation Authority)
 - 🌱 I’m currently learning ...
-Deno
+Deno and Flutter
 - 👯 I’m looking to collaborate on ...
 Deno
 - 📫 How to reach me: ...
 [ <img src="https://img.icons8.com/fluent/35/000000/facebook-new.png"/> Facebook ](https://www.facebook.com/rina.tokhi.3)